 Hi!
 I'm Lourdes ( ), a psychology student and creative at Yale University.
-Previously @ BOMB Magazine, incoming BOLD Intern @ Google.
+Previously @ BOMB Magazine, soon to be @ Google.

 digital media • marketing • graphic design • creative consulting

 As a Digital Media Specialist for The Conversationalist, I had the exciting opportunity to work on marketing and asset creation for a co-branded campaign with media giant, betr media.
 For this project, I designed an Instagram face filter, a co-branded baseball cap, and a TikTok background as well as the entire logo/asset package.
 The week of the campaign, The Conversationalist's account reached close to 60,000 unique impressions, and an estimated 500,000 total branded content impressions, inspiring thousands of young voices including several influencers from TikTok's Wilking Sisters to Disney Channel's Dakota Lotus!